 Also try: From Apollo Bay drive 35 minutes to Cape Otway Lighthouse, the oldest surviving lighthouse in Australia.
 Climb to the observation deck at the top of the lighthouse for fantastic views across the Southern Ocean.

 Continue along Shipwreck Coast, named after the wild seas that sent at least 700 ships crashing on the rocks.
-Explore the coastal town of Warrnambool where, from May to October, Southern Right Whales calve off Logan Beach.
+Explore the coastal town of Warrnambool where, from May to October, southern right whales calve off Logan Beach.
 Nearby, stop into Worn Gundidj at Tower Hill Wildlife Reserve for guided walking tours from an Aboriginal perspective.
 Your guide will lead you through a nature reserve inside a dormant volcano where kangaroos, wallabies, emus, koalas, echidnas and hundreds of bird species roam freely.
-At the end of the your, try your hand at throwing a returning boomerang.
+At the end of the tour, try your hand at throwing a returning boomerang.

 Day 3: Port Fairy to Coonawarra

 Carry on along the route to the historic township of Portland, a one-hour drive from Port Fairy.
 Watch fishing boats unload their catch on the waterfront before taking the 10-minute drive to photogenic Cape Nelson Lighthouse.
 Here you can take a tour to delve into the maritime history of the region.
 Drive around to Bridgewater Bay Café where you can rest and refuel before taking the 2.5-kilometre (1.6-mile) Cape Bridgewater Seal Walk.
 The viewing platform at the end of the trail looks out to a colony of roughly 650 Australian fur seals.
 Book a cage snorkel dive to get up close and personal with these playful animals.